 Certified Family Child Care providers may care for 3 unrelated children in their own home.
 Including related

 children, under the age of seven, the total number of children cannot be greater than 6.
 There are two levels of certification to choose from: provisional and regular.
-A regular certified provider is required to complete a minimum of 15-20 hours of training in early childhood education (or remain provisionally certified without taking the training).
+A regular certified provider is required to complete training in early childhood education.
+A provisional certified provider is required to complete AHT/SIDS.

 Licensed Family Child Care providers may care for a maximum of 8 children at one time (depending upon the ages of the children, it could be less than 8) in a home environment.
 This type of care is regulated by the Wisconsin Department of Children & Families.